-Each year the Samuel W. Stratton Prizes are awarded to the outstanding freshman and senior debaters.
-Winners are determined on the basis of their intercollegiate debate records as well as on the basis of services rendered to the Society.
-Also open to members of the Society is the M.I.T. chapter of Tau Kappa Alpha-Delta Sigma Rho, a national forensic honor fraternity.
-If you are interested in intercollegiate debating, sign up at the freshman midway or visit the debate office at Room 010 in Walker Memorial.
+The Samuel W. Stratton Prizes are annually awarded by the Institute to the outstanding freshman and senior debaters.
+Recipients are determined on the basis of intercollegiate debate records and services rendered to the society.
+Members of the Society are also eligible for nomination to the M.I.T. chapter of Delta Sigma Rho-Tau Kappa Alpha, the national forensic honorary fraternity.